 Evaporative Cooling: One of the silver bullets to tackle climate change

-There are different silver bullets to solve the issue of climate change and one of them is evaporative cooling.
-Thanks to the enormous power of water, it is possible to supply the cooling in an efficient manner.
-Evaporating 1 m3 of water produces up to 695 kW of cooling power while Traditional AC technology would demand at least 250 kWh to deliver the same cooling power.
+There are different silver bullets to solve the issue of climate change, and one of them is evaporative cooling.
+Thanks to the enormous power of water, it is possible to supply cooling efficiently.
+Evaporating 1 m3 of water produces up to 695 kWh of cooling power, while Traditional AC technology would demand at least 250 kWh to deliver the same cooling power.

 Read more in our blog: Water as a refrigerant

 Figure: Conventional air conditioning vs. Dual-stage evaporative cooling

 A common challenge faced by production facilities today is how to create an indoor climate that can break the tricycle of climate change.
 Oxycom’s patented two-stage evaporative cooling system, IntrCooll, can cool up to 30°C below the outside temperature while using 90% less energy than traditional air conditioning.

 For a clear comparison between evaporative cooling and air conditioning, check out our page: Evaporative cooling vs air conditioning.

 IntrCooll uses 100% fresh outside air during free cooling and cooling.
 During spring, winter, or fall, the system uses the outdoor air smartly to ventilate and cool without using any energy at all.
 When the outside temperatures increase beyond a temperature of 18-22°C, the IntrCooll system switches to two-stage evaporative cooling; the outside air is cooled in the first stage using cold recirculation water and further cooled down by direct evaporation in the second stage.
 IntrCooll delivers up to 40 kW of cooling power with 1 kW of electricity.
 IntrCooll EER (Energy Efficiency Ratio) can go up to 40.
 This so-called EER is a factor 10 higher than traditional cooling systems.